 ‘I didn’t know what to expect, but it was all I had hoped for…and more’

-Rebecca Cadwallader joined our Structures team for a two weeks’ work placement.
+Rebecca Cadwallader joined our structures team for a two week summer placement.

 I didn’t know what to expect when coming here on placement but I’d hoped it would be challenging, informative and help me to decide which part of engineering to go into.
 It was all of these things and more!
 I was given tasks where I could apply some of the things I’d learnt in university as well as learn new ones.
 I attended meetings with clients, contractors, architects and BIM specialists, as well as site visits, witness demolition, asbestos removal and view trial pits.
 A highlight for me was going to Birmingham for the day to visit a couple of steel fabrication plants.
 Here, alongside discussing the different methods of fabrication of a stainless steel curved and tapered tube, I was able to look around the workshops and witness how structural steel elements are produced.

 While speaking to other young engineers at the company they told me the positives and negatives of working at Waterman.
 According to them it’s the best company to work for and there are no negatives.
 Certainly, in my short time here, I haven’t found any!
 The experience has exceeded any expectation that I had for a short summer placement.
 I was fortunate enough to get to be involved in a wide range of projects with a large number of people, all of who are passionate about engineering and helping you develop as an engineer.
-I have felt so welcome during my time here and even in such a short time have learnt a great deal- Thank you everyone and hopefully I’ll see you again!
+I have felt so welcome during my time here and even in such a short time have learnt a great deal!